-Make no doubt about it, unless you plant to live in a treehouse near the beach and live off the land for the rest of your life, you are going to need credit and you will want to have a good credit score.
+Make no doubt about it, unless you plan to live in a treehouse near the beach and live off the land for the rest of your life, you are going to need credit and you will want to have a good credit score.
 The better your score, the better your chances of getting credit and, in many cases, the better interest rate you will receive.
 A good score puts you in a stronger bargaining position with the credit provider as they will see you as a good payer and want to grant you credit.

 Your credit score is determined by a number of factors and is calculated by a number of credit bureaus in South Africa.